lil-lab/blocks/README.md

 ## Run the Code in 60 Seconds (Requires only python 2.7)

 In this section, we will run the oracle baseline on the devset.
-This will give an idea of the simulator and code and does not require tensorflow.
+This will give an idea of the simulator and the code and does not requires any dependency besides python 2.7.

 **Supports:** Mac OS and Linux